Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 - Click on images for more information.

-With its revolutionary ideas and categorical commandments, the Torah might have seemed loud and harsh when it came into being 2500-3000 years ago.
-Yet, many of its teachings are valid today.
-Over time they have found softer expressions.
-At times, the language of the law and the Chasidic, wordless, niggun overlap beautifully.
+With its revolutionary ideas and categorical commandments, the Torah might have seemed loud and challenging when it came into being 2500-3000 years ago.
+Yet, many of its overriding teachings are valid today, and some have found softer expressions.
+At times, the language of the Law and the Chasidic, wordless niggun overlap beautifully.

 THE JOSEPH STORY AS IF CHANTED